nodejs/node/doc/api/util.md

 Listens to abort event on the provided `signal` and returns a promise that is fulfilled when the `signal` is aborted.
-The function is dependent on the `resource` and the returned promise shall remain pending if `resource` goes out of memory.
-The function shall automatically cleanup any event listeners it attaches to `signal`.
+If the passed `resource` is garbage collected before the `signal` is aborted, the returned promise shall remain pending indefinitely.

 ```cjs
 const { aborted } = require('node:util');